woman at the beach booking her travel insurance with the text Getting travel Insurance for your World Vegan Travel trip or any trip

 You may well have travel insurance with your credit card but in all likelihood, the trip interruption and trip cancellation insurance might not cover the total cost of your trip (although in some cases you can ‘top up’ the coverage) AND you probably need to have PAID for the travel services WITH that credit card to have that Trip interruption or Trip Cancellation coverage.

-Here in Canada, our Platinum Amex card gives us 15 days of medical and emergency evacuation (no purchase necessary – it’s a perk of the card) and only $1500 CAD for trip cancellation and interruption (assuming we purchased those hotel rooms, flights, excursions we are claiming for were purchased with this card)
+Here in Canada, our Platinum Amex card gives us 15 days of medical and emergency evacuation (no purchase necessary – it’s a perk of the card) and only $1500 CAD for trip cancellation and interruption (assuming we purchased those hotel rooms, flights, excursions we are claiming for were purchased with this card).
+NOTE US based cards do not seem to have the same medical and emergency evacuation coverage.

 We have heard that some people have emergency medical coverage while traveling overseas as a perk of their job package.
-That’s great, but this probably doesn’t include trip cancellation or trip interruption insurance.
+That’s great, but this probably doesn’t include trip cancellation or trip interruption insurance that potentially would have you lose many thousands of dollars if you needed to cancel or your trip was interrupted.

 How often do people cancel their World Vegan Travel trip?